mkurmarc/mkurmarc/README.md

 - PostgreSQL, MySQL

 ## About Me
-- My current project is building an admin dashboard with Next.js using my own Figma design
+- My current project is building a car rental website with react, typescript, and nextjs
 - Bachelors in Computer Science
 - Fun fact: Before pursuing my CS degree, I started and operated a hybrid business, brick & mortar and online, which helped families in need by furnishing their homes